aws-samples/serverless-patterns/ddbstream-lambda-sfn-cdk-ts/README.md

 - Conditions currently only support exact matches via the `value` property
 - For complex filtering, use Lambda event source filters

-Here's a suggested testing section for the README:

 ## Testing

 You can test the workflow using the AWS CLI to create and modify items in the DynamoDB table.
 Here are some example commands to test different scenarios: